 Once you have this information, you can proceed to open a reimbursement case by sending an email to Seller Support indicating your claims.

 Check again after 24 hours for an update of your case’s status.

 Vendors price similar items differently.
-Determine the average price of your item to get a more accurate picture of how much reimbursement you are entitled to get.
+Determine the average price of your item to get a more accurate picture of how much reimbursement you are entitled to receive.

 Type the Amazon Standard Identification Number on the Seller Central’s search bar.
 When the page opens, look for the latest updates and check for three of the lowest price tags.
 Compute their average.
 The result of this calculation is the amount of money you can claim by way of reimbursement.

-Indicate how there’s a considerable gap between the selling price and the amount determined by Amazon.
+Indicate the gap between the selling price and the amount determined by Amazon.
 Explain that you are entitled to the fair market value of the damaged item.

 Furnish Amazon with documentation showing your sales history, prices, shipping fees, and other costs.
 This includes receipts and invoices from the manufacturer.

 If Amazon is too slow in acting on your request, you can always reopen your case to make sure top management understands you are serious about your claim.